iwuvjhdva/vlcc/README.md

 Configuration
 -------------
-In order to run, debootstrap, gnuplot and wget packages are required by VLCC runner script (_vlcc-run_).
+In order to run, debootstrap, gnuplot and wget packages are required by VLCC runner script (i. e. _vlcc-run_).

 The script will warn you If any of these packages are absent.